jorgeherfer/Pressford/README.md

 The database should be generated when the application starts for the first time, in the app_data folder.

-Given the limited amount of time (I have spent around 8 hours), I have not included interfaces, IoC or unit testing, but with more time I would have included them.
+Given the limited amount of time (I have spent around 8 hours), I have not included password hashing, interfaces, IoC or unit testing, but with more time I would have included them.